DavidVujic/python-polylith-docs/docs/commands.md

 `--since` Useful for displaying changes since a `stable` or `release` tag.

+`--deps` Useful for displaying the bricks that are used by the changed bricks.
+Use it with the `--bricks` option.

 ## Libs
 Show info about the third-party libraries used in the workspace: